• Skip to primary navigation

 • Prep the potatoes and place them in the Instant Pot.
 Add water until potatoes are just covered, along with a generous pinch of salt.

-• Close the lid, make sure the valve is on "sealing", press the "manual" button and set the timer to cook for 10 minutes on high pressure (it'll take about 10 minutes or so to get up to pressure).
+• Close the lid, make sure the valve is on "sealing", and set the timer to cook for 10 minutes on high pressure (it'll take about 10 minutes or so to get up to pressure).

 • Add the butter, cream, and garlic to a small saucepan and warm it over low heat.
 This step infuses the garlic flavor into the cream and slightly cooks the garlic to take the edge off a bit.